Velocidex/velociraptor-web/content/docs/vql_reference/plugin/_index.md

 Arg | Description | Type
 ----|-------------|-----
-pid|A process ID to list.
-If not provided list all processes.|int64
+pid|A pid to list.
+If this is provided we are able to operate much faster by only opening a single process.|int64

 ## read_file